 Learn more about PCB shielding provided by ground pour in your PCB layout.

 - Some conformal spray coating materials can be used to suppress electromagnetic radiation generated by noise on the power bus noise.

-Learn more about using conformal spray coating materials as EMI shielding.
+Learn more about using conformal spray coating materials as EMI shields.

 When board-level EMI shielding measures are ineffective, either because they cannot address a high-frequency range or because EMI is too intense, such as you might see in high current switching regulators.
 In this case, enclosure-level EMI shielding techniques can be used.
 These include:

 - Applying metal cans or mesh materials to mating surfaces to close gaps in an enclosure